qnikst/qnikst.github.com/posts/2013-02-28-resourcet-usage.markdown

 ```
 This code will guarantee that resource will be read, however it may lock.

-Let's write a `DelayedMVar` this structure will not block on write but have should be registered
+Let's write a `DelayedMVar` this structure will not block on write, but should be registered
 in global resourcet block

 ```